10 Great Western Films to Get You Hooked

 The Good, the Bad and the Ugly (1966)

 Directed by Sergio Leone and starring Clint Eastwood, Lee Van Cleef, and Eli Wallach, this is the third and final film in Leone's "Dollars Trilogy".
 It is a sprawling epic that follows three gunslingers who compete to find a buried treasure during the American Civil War.
 The film is famous for its iconic music by Ennio Morricone, its stunning cinematography, and its tense showdowns.
-Feel free to watch the first 2 instalments first, I watched this one as a stand-alone film before the other 2 (don't ask) and it felt complete.
+Feel free to watch the first 2 installments first, I watched this one as a stand-alone film before the other 2 (don't ask) and it felt complete.

 McCabe & Mrs. Miller (1971)